Garland, Texas

 Sunny Days: 215

-Millennials &/or first-time home buyers do very well in Garland.
-In fact it is rated #1 in Texas and #8 in the entire country for first-time home buyers.
+1. Millennials &/or first-time home buyers do very well in Garland.
+It is rated #1 in Texas and #8 in the entire country for first-time home buyers.
 This is in part about home prices being reasonable and in part about relatively high wages in the city. https://www.garlandtx.gov/CivicAlerts.aspx?AID=1955

-Garland is incredibly diverse in population and opportunity.
-Garland is a majority minority city that is rated one of the most diverse suburbs in the U.S. It dboasts a high percentage of home ownership and income levels across all race/ethnicities.
+2. Garland is incredibly diverse in population and opportunity.
+Garland is a majority-minority city that is rated one of the most diverse suburbs in the U.S. It boasts a high percentage of home ownership and income levels across all races/ethnicities.

 Texas is a booming state and Garland feels like some of the best of what Texas has to offer.
 For those considering leaving a state like California that thinks Texas is going to be one-dimensional, Garland would like to have a word with you.

-So lots of people move to suburban cities for a pure experience of big homes, big yards and peace and quiet.
+Final note: lots of people move to suburban cities for a pure experience of big homes, big yards, and peace and quiet.
 And Garland has plenty of neighborhoods with that kind of vibe.
-But Garland is also a legit city all on its own with; manufacturing, industrial areas, and a mix of safe and not so safe neighborhoods.
+But Garland is also a legit city all on its own with; manufacturing, industrial areas, and a mix of safe and not-so-safe neighborhoods.
 If you’re looking for pure quiet throughout your suburban city you won’t like the more city-like mix of Garland.

-It isn’t necessary though as the Granville Arts Center in Garland is a beautiful facility with three theaters for live performances including; appearances by the Dallas Ballet, the local Symphony, concerts, movies, theater productions and more.
-While Dallas is still the major draw for culture, Garland holds its own. http://www.garlandarts.com/calendar.aspx?CID=25,42,32
+It isn’t necessary, though, as the Granville Arts Center in Garland is a beautiful facility with three theaters for live performances, including appearances by the Dallas Ballet, the local Symphony, concerts, movies, theater productions, and more.
+While Dallas is still the major draw for culture, Garland holds its own.
+Check out the calendar of events for all that happens here.

 Garland has an extremely diverse economy with, as has been noted, a large manufacturing base.
 The company base includes the categories of: electronics, steel fabrication, oil feed equipment manufacturing, hat production (yes, hats), dairy and food processing, and plenty of education and health employers.
 While there are certainly plenty of people in Garland that commute to Dallas, unlike other suburbs, it has a big middle class due to high-wage manufacturing and production jobs available in the city limits.